 In Spyros Rennt's photographs, a cock ring looks as normal as a napkin holder.

 This article originally appeared on i-D Germany

 Growing up as part of Greece's sexually suppressed middle-class, Berlin-based photographer Spyros Rennt got to experience first-hand the trauma carried by the country's queer community.
-His personal liberation did not come until he quit his office job, moved to Berlin and began to photograph his life.
+His personal liberation peaked when he finally quit his office job, moved to Berlin and began to photograph his life.